 The first occurred in 1952, when the NRX reactor underwent a violent power excursion that destroyed the core of the reactor, causing some fuel melting.
 Unaccountably, the shut-off rods failed to fully descend into the core.
 A series of hydrogen gas explosions (or steam explosions) hurled the four-ton gasholder dome four feet through the air where it jammed in the superstructure.
 Thousands of curies of fission products were released into the atmosphere, and a million gallons of radioactively contaminated water had to be pumped out of the basement and "disposed of" in shallow trenches not far from the Ottawa River.
 The core of the NRX reactor could not be decontaminated; it had to be buried as radioactive waste.
 Young Jimmy Carter -- later U.S. President, then a nuclear engineer in the U.S. Navy -- was among the hundreds of Canadian and American servicemen who were ordered to participate in the NRX cleanup following the accident.

-Five years later, in 1958, several metallic uranium fuel rods in the NRU reactor overheated and ruptured inside the reactor core.
+Six years later, in 1958, several metallic uranium fuel rods in the NRU reactor overheated and ruptured inside the reactor core.
 One of the damaged rods caught fire and was torn in two as it was being removed from the core by a robotic crane.
 As the remote-controlled crane passed overhead, carrying the larger portion of the damaged rod, a three-foot length of fiercely burning uranium fuel broke off and fell into a shallow maintenance pit.
 The burning fuel lay there, spreading deadly fission products and alpha-emitting particles throughout the reactor building.
 The ventilation system was jammed in the "open" position, thereby contaminating the accessible areas of the building as well as a sizable area downwind from the reactor site.
 A relay team of scientists and technicians eventually extinguished the fire by running past the maintenance pit at top speed wearing full protective gear, dumping buckets of wet sand on the burning uranium fuel.